 The summer passed away in the pleasant manner already described and one cold autumn day, after the holiday makers had left and most of the attractions closed, one of my colleagues happened to remark that to endure the sheer boredom of The Island in winter one should find oneself a local girlfriend with the object of 'getting one's feet under the table'.
 I could see the sense in this and pondered on how it should be achieved.
 A week or so later a gang of us were enjoying the putting green at Flowersbrook, when Bob Turton strolled by with his latest girl on his arm.
 He didn't stop for introductions but I found myself thinking what a lucky chap he was and that his girl seemed a cut or three above his usual type.

 Bob slept in a bed adjacent to mine and a few nights later he was telling me that he was getting nowhere with this nice local girl and that he was trying to think up a way of terminating the friendship without upsetting her.
 Oh serendipity!
 A couple of nights later it was I, not Bob who came down the steps of the bus from Ventnor and met Janet underneath the arches in Newport, and she didn't mind at all.
-Well over fifty very contented years have passed and my wife and I sometimes wonder the fate of the happy-go-lucky Turton from Tadcaster.
+Over sixty very contented years have passed and my wife and I sometimes wonder the fate of the happy-go-lucky Turton from Tadcaster.